Property Code Enforcement

 Weeds and Tall Grass

-Tall grass and weeds are unsightly can lead to rodent infestations and reflect that the property isn't cared for - a potential invitation to crime.
+Tall grass and weeds taller than 12" in densely developed areas are unsafe.
+Tall grass and weeds can lead to rodent infestations and reflect that the property isn't cared for - a potential invitation to crime.
 Owners of residential property of less than two acres must keep grass and weeds cut to a maximum height of 12 inches.
-Property owners who do not comply can be issued a violation, which if not remedied within 48 hours may result in the County's contractors mowing the property to bring it back into compliance, at the owner's expense.
+Property owners who do not comply can be issued a single season violation.
+If not remedied within 48 hours may result in the County's contractors mowing the property to bring it back into compliance, at the owner's expense.
+This enforcement cycle repeats the entire growing season based upon the first and only notice given to each property owner of the affected parcel.

-Other agencies may be able to assist with issues of concern but not enforced by Neighborhood Services are:
+Other agencies may be able to assist with issues of concern referred when not enforced by Neighborhood Services are: